 Most believe that it will be several years until the AEC will be fully functional.
 Diplomats of ASEAN countries even admit it will take awhile for the region to achieve its goal of becoming a single market.

 Southeast Asia has countries of different economic tiers.
 Two of the world’s richest countries are at the top: Singapore and Brunei.
-These are followed by emerging economies such as Malaysia, Indonesia, and Thailand.
+Emerging economies such as Malaysia, Indonesia, and Thailand follow them.
 Frontier markets like Cambodia, Laos, and Myanmar are at the bottom.

 The political systems also range from democracy to an absolute Islamic Monarchy.
 Brunei, for example, has a plan to implement Sharia Law.